learn-co-curriculum/objc-simple-math/README.md

-<a href='https://learn.co/lessons/objc-simple-math' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/objc-simple-math' title='Code-Along: Simple Math'>Code-Along: Simple Math</a> on Learn.co and start learning to code for free.</p>